bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- Closure is used in the return function, as the varibale newRoll cannot be accessed outside of it.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- The return method that the parameter goes through is always the same.
+However, the parameter may change based on user input and the newRoll would be different.
 c.
 What is the lexical scope of `newRoll`?
+- The lexical scope of newRoll is only within the return function.

 ### Task 2c - Exit Ticket